ansible/aap-mcp-server/README.md

 claude mcp add aap-mcp -t http http://localhost:3000/mcp
 ```

-#### Option 3: Using Custom Categories
+#### Option 3: Using Custom Toolsets

-To use specific tool categories defined in your configuration:
+To use specific toolsets defined in your configuration:

 ```bash
 # Use job management tools only